opnfv/barometer/docs/release/userguide/docker.userguide.rst

 Barometer Collectd Image
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The barometer Collectd docker image gives you a collectd installation that includes all the barometer plugins.
+The barometer collectd docker image gives you a collectd installation that includes all the barometer plugins.

 .. note::
-   The Dockerfile is available in the docker/ directory in the barometer repo.
+   The Dockerfile is available in the docker/barometer-collectd directory in the barometer repo.
    The Dockerfile builds a CentOS 7 docker image.
    The container MUST be run as a privileged container.